girisukinkar/jsES6/README.md

 ### `18-May-2020`

 Revisioned promises , callbacks and new async await which is actually syntactical sugar for .then .catch to write synchronous code

+### `20-May-2020`

+Arrow vs Regular Functions, their scope, minimalistic approach and clean way to write functions